philgyford/vagrant-heroku-cedar-16-python/README.md

 `settings_module`: Specify the dotted path to the Django settings module. e.g. `myproject.settings.development` will use the settings file at `myproject/settings/development.py`.

+`run_migrations`: This should be `'true'` if you want the Django migrations to be run.
+If you're going to import an existing database dump (see below) you should set this to `'false'` (or anything other than `'true'`).

 ### `foreman`

 `procfile`: As described above, if you want to use a specific Procfile for use in the Vagrant VM, set its name here. e.g. `Procfile.dev`.